 - Established in 1975.

-- The sponsorship department in the UK Government for ECMWF is the Department for Business, Innovation and Skills.
+- The sponsorship department in the UK Government for ECMWF is the Department for Business, Energy and Industrial Strategy (BEIS).

 - The term 'medium range' refers to time periods up to about 2 weeks ahead.
 Extended forecasts are also produced for monthly and seasonal timescales.

 - The weather services of ECMWF Member States receive ECMWF's numerical weather prediction data in real time – 24 hours a day, 7 days a week.

 - Twice daily forecasts are produced for weather services and businesses.

 - Commercial licences held by customers in over 30 countries.

 - ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.